abevoelker/simple_form_tailwind_css/README.md

 <% end %>
 ```

-One important difference when using Tailwind form builder versus Simple Form's default form builder is that `:error` and `:valid` classes **completely overwrite** `:class` rather than add to it.
+One important difference when using Tailwind form builder versus Simple Form's default form builder is that `:error_class` and `:valid_class` classes **completely overwrite** `:class` rather than add to it.
+This is more amenable to the Tailwind way of doing things, as the "error" state may have completely different classes than the form component in its "default" state.

 ## Components